vercel/next.js/docs/basic-features/fast-refresh.md

 the updated code.

-If you have [error boundaries](https://reactjs.org/docs/error-boundaries.html) in your app (which is a good idea for graceful failures in production), they will retry rendering on the next edit after a rendering error.
+If you have [error boundaries](https://reactjs.org/docs/error-boundaries.html) in your app (which is a good idea for graceful error handling in production), they will retry rendering on the next edit after a rendering error.
 This means having an error boundary can prevent you from always getting reset to the root app state.
 However, keep in mind that error boundaries shouldn't be _too_ granular.